RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

  * 5) After a few moments, reload the **All Orders** page to confirm that the Payment Status changed to `COMPLETED` or `FAILED`.

- >`Note`: If the status is still `Processing`, the order service is processing incoming Kafka messages and store thme in MongoDB.
+ >`Note`: If the status is still `Processing`, the order service is processing incoming Kafka messages and store them in MongoDB.
 Please reload the page a few times more.

  ![serverless]({% image_path payment-completedorfailed-serverless.png %})